Table of Contents Show

-There’re other things to do in Vermont than skiing, biking, or tasting maple syrup.
+There are other things to do than skiing, biking, or tasting maple syrup.
 Famous because of its countryside, Vermont has over 100 covered bridges that represent the accomplishments of the bygone era.
 Vermont has more covered bridges per sq. mile than any other state which are very well maintained.
 Some of these bridges go back to the 1800s.

-Exploring the covered bridges definitely makes its place in the fun things to do in Vermont.
+Exploring the covered bridges definitely makes it a fun place.
 Don’t miss out on discovering all the beautiful sights and mesmerizing views.